Mizuho Financial Group: Controversies

-In September 2013, a routine regulatory control unveiled that Mizuho enabled loans of up to $1.9 million to the Yakuza Japanese mafia.
+In September 2013, a routine regulatory control unveiled that Mizuho enabled loans of up to $1.9 million to the yakuza (Japanese mafia).
 It also appeared that loans to the mob had been approved through its affiliate credit company Orient Corp.
 This scandal led to the resignation of the group's CEO Takashi Tsukamoto.

 In December 2019, a report named Mizuho as the top private lender to coal developers between January 2017 and September 2019.
-In March 2020, Japanese NGO Kiko Network filed the first climate related shareholder resolution with a Japanese company proposing Mizuho align its investments with the goals of the Paris Agreement.
-As of April 2020, three Scandinavian pension funds with a combined $178 Billion AUM expressed their support for the resolution.
+In March 2020, Japanese NGO Kiko Network filed the first climate related shareholder resolution with a Japanese company proposing Mizuho align its investments with the goals of the Paris Agreement, which was followed by investor support for the resolution.
+In response, Mizuho has agreed not to finance any further coal projects, and to end all existing loans for coal projects by the year 2050.